Business Administration - Entrepreneurship and Small Business

 Students interested in pursuing a degree are advised to take Statistics (QNM222) as a professional option.

 Professional options may be taken in semesters 5 and 6.
-The subjects listed below are a representative sample of those which may be available.
+The courses listed below are a representative sample of those which may be available.
 Students will be advised during semester 4 which options will be offered for semesters 5 and 6.

 |ENV500||Environmentalism and Commerce||3|